-- 1. Transform the procurement process to be efficient, inviting, and transparent, - 2.
-Improve the outcomes of contracted programs, products, and services, and - 3.
-Elevate and resource procurement as a strategic government function.
+- 1. Transform the procurement process to be efficient, inviting, and transparent; - 2.
+Improve the outcomes of contracted programs, products, and services; - Invest in equity to improve economic mobility and achieve better outcomes for historically marginalized populations; and - 4.
+Elevate and resource procurement as a strategic function.